CTEC3905-2022/lecture-slides/html.md

 Hypertext is a non-linear form of distributed document.
 Hypertext documents include embedded links to other hypertext documents.

+The web of connected documents may come from multiple servers across many domain names.
+This is what makes the **world wide web** a *web*.

 <div class="flex-center">
 	<img src="images/hypertext.svg" alt="Hypertext documents">
 </div>

-The web of connected documents may come from multiple servers across many domain names.
-This is what makes the **world wide web** a *web*.

 -----

+## How the web works

-## HTML is used to format documents on the web
+HTML is used to format documents on the web.
 A web server (the **back-end**) *serves* HTML documents via **HyperText Transfer Protocol (HTTP)**.
 Documents can be stored on the server as files or programmatically constructed from templates and data.